oist/LuscombeU_stlrepeatmask/README.md

 Repeatmasker and repeatmodeller are run from the same image as the standard _nf-core_ module.
 But it is possible to pass the URL to an alternative singularity image, for instance to use the latest [TE Tools container](https://github.com/Dfam-consortium/TETools?tab=readme-ov-file#dfam-te-tools-container)

-It reports the number of masked bases using

-bedtools  custommodule  gfstrmsk  gfsttantan  gfstwindowmask  multiqc  pipeline_info  repeatmodeler  tantan  windowmasker

 ## Disclaimer

 This is not an official pipeline.
 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).